nop33/si/src/content/member/konrad-seifert/index.md

   title: ""
   description: ""
 ---
 Konrad is co-founder and chief operating officer of SI.
 Together with Max, he implements our vision and delivers products.
 He is responsible for our operations, internal culture, partnerships, communications and events.

 Previously, he co-founded and directed Effective Altruism Geneva, where he managed fundraising and operations, coached fellows and gave workshops and talks on effective giving, high-impact career planning, epistemology, longtermism and group rationality at universities, companies and international organizations.

 His interests lie in game theory, evolutionary theory, longevity, population ethics and psychology.
-After dropping out of a bachelor’s in international relations, he is now pursuing a B.Sc. in mathematical-technical software development from the FernUniversität Hagen.
+After dropping out of a bachelor’s in international relations to work full-time on Effective Altruism Geneva, he is now studying mathematical-technical software development on the side.